-A significant portion of the Association's investment assets are classified within Level 1 because they are comprised of open-end mutual funds and common stocks with readily determinable fair values based on daily redemption values and closing market values, respectively.
+A significant portion of the Association's investment assets are classified within Level 1 because they are comprised of open-end mutual funds and common stocks with readily determinable fair values based on daily redemption values and closing market prices, respectively.
 The Association's investment holdings are primarily domestic holdings, with some exposure to developed European country holdings.
 The Association invests in certificates of deposit and corporate bonds traded in the financial markets.
-Those certificates of deposit and corporate bonds traded in the financial markets.
 Those certificates of deposit and corporate bonds are valued by the custodians of the securities using pricing models based on credit quality, time to maturity, stated interest rates and market-rate assumptions, and are classified within Level 2.
 Preferred stocks are valued at an adjusted price based upon prices of similar assets recently sold on an exchange or inactive broker-dealer market and are classified within Level 2.